ENG-Jole/engjoledotnet/content/posts/advent_of_code_2.md

 {{</highlight>}}
 Hey look at that, a one-liner!
 Aren't I clever.
 I go back and forth of whether I like naming list comps something understandable before returning them or if I just want to return the comp and let the function name do the semantic work (especially when it has type annotations).
 This time laziness won out  ¯\\_(ツ)_/¯.

-This is once again a fairly straighforward problem.
+This is once again a fairly straightforward problem.
 You just need to track the _x_ and _y_ position somehow, and have a case/match/if-else if check for each word and deconstruct each line.
 I could probably have done this with the new structural pattern matching syntax in Python 3.10 but I couldn't be assed that much.
 Again, laziness won out.
 {{<highlight py>}}
 def get_horizontal_and_vertical_position(command_list: list[str]) -> list[int]:
     final_position = [0, 0]